cobianzo/wp-env-sidebar-related-article/tests/readme-how-to-test.md

 - At some point, with console logs you won't need to see the browser.
 It consumes too many resources.
 	- Just run te test and check the console logs and errors in the TEST RESULTS tab of VSCode.

-# TEST SUITES in phpunit
+# TEST SUITES in PHPUnit

-PHPUnit is not very useful in this project, but it has been set up and works.
-Initially I set it up loading it in wp-env environment: `"test:php": "npm run test:php:setup && wp-env run tests-wordpress --env-cwd='wp-content/plugins/aside-related-article-block' composer run test",`

-We run it in two cases:
+We run it in two different environments, two cases:
-- when developing in local (npm run test:php)
+- when developing in local (`npm run test:php` and `npm run test:php:watch`)
-- in git action when pushing to repo
+- in git action when pushing to repo (in workflow `tests.yml`)

+PHPUnit is not very useful in this project, but it has been set up and works, even in the watching mode.
+But the watching mode is magic, it works ok over the wp-env test database.

+## Watch mode: works great

+- I suggest you run in watch mode: `npm run test:php:watch` (which uses `composer run test:watch`).
+- It will clean the test database every time it runs.
+- It will reload every time you edit the test code, but it doesnt reload when you work in the project
+- Use ENTER from time to time to reload the testing inthe terminal running the watch mode
+- Note that in watch mode, in composer, we set the env IS_WATCHING=true so we use th right `bootstrap.php`

+> **Important Note**: The phpUnit test is set differently when we work in wp-env development, from when we run the tests in github actions or anywhere outside wp-env.
+That is why
+`test/bootstrap.php` calls two different .php files, for different setups.

-## PHPUnit in local
+## PHPUnit in wp-env docker development

+	- wp-env phpunit -> check `test:php` in `package.json`
+	- wp-env phpunit is ran with `npm run test:php`, which loads the command inside wp-env docker container.
+	- wp-env phpunit takes longer because we install WP every time we run it.
+	- wp-env apparently works better because when I'm outside it, I need to call `do_action('init')` for it to work

+	- The PHPUnit WATCH MODE works very well.
+(I insist)
+	- Again: I call it in composer setting a env var IS_WATCHING, to use the bootstrap.php for the wp-env envionment.

 ## PHPUnit in git action (Github)

+	- in github actions, check .github/workflows/tests.yml
-- check the workflow test.yml.
-There I install a full wordpress with WP CLI, place the plugin by cloning the repo, and run `composer run test`, which uses
+	- There I install a full WordPress with WP CLI, place the plugin by cloning the repo, and run `WP_PHPUNIT__TESTS_CONFIG=tests/wp-config.php composer run test`, which uses the connection to the DB that we have just created
+	- We can simulate the same steps by working in local.
+	- wp-env apparently works better because in this git action case, I need to call `do_action('init')` for it to work